 The move to a new facility in Chicago’s Bucktown neighborhood is enhancing the quality and improving the efficiency of the services we provide every year to thousands of our city’s must vulnerable residents while supporting ongoing innovation in our programs.

 1735 North Ashland is the new home for The Crib, our overnight shelter for young adults, as well as our Health Outreach Program staff, their outreach vehicles, and our Central Administration.

 The Crib provides safe, supportive shelter for young adults ages 18 to 24 who are experiencing homelessness.
-The program will relocate from its currently facility in Lakeview to 1735 North Ashland.
+The program has relocated from Lakeview to 1735 North Ashland.

 • Dining, sleeping, and activities take place in one 900-square-foot basement room

 • Guests sleep on mats on the floor

 • Limited shower and bathroom facilities

 • Dedicated dining room